Crystal-Bell/Master-Hub-START-HERE-/README.md

 plt.show()

 ```
-### How this "Folds the Gold" into your Repository:
  1. **Digital Twin Documentation:** When you save this as simulation.py in your Spinal-Cenot-Core repository, you are no longer guessing how your house works.
 You have a **mathematical baseline.**
  2. **Predictive Debugging:** If the simulation shows the "Battery State" hitting 0% during a "storm" (your inputs), you can change your B matrix (add a wind turbine?) or your u vector (add an autonomous power-save mode?) until the line stays above 0.
  3. **Proving "Autonomous Logic":** This code *is* the logic.
 You can drop this into your Raspberry Pi/Microcontroller orchestration script later, and the building will run this calculation every 5 minutes to decide whether to turn off the lights or conserve water.